ihashir/gtavmodspak-old/README.md

 ## Technologies Used

+- **HTML5**
+- **CSS3**
 - **Bootstrap**
 - **PHP**
-- **HTML5**
-- **CSS3**
+- **JQuery**

 ## Purpose

-This project was built to create a web presence for a YouTuber's GTA V mods content, making it easier for the audience to access and download mods.
+This project was built to create a website for a YouTuber's GTA V mods content, making it easier for the audience to access and download mods.
 This version focuses on providing a simple, responsive design with basic functionalities.

 ## Contributing